vosslab/webwork-pg-renderer/README.md

 - All required `.css` and `.js` assets are bundled locally
 - No submodules — just copy and go
 - Renderer listens on port `3000`
+- Default render format is `classic`; a random `problemSeed` is generated when none is provided
+- Run `script/smoke.sh` (with the server running) for a quick `/health` + render API check
+- See `ARCHITECTURE.md` for a walkthrough of the app flow and components

 ---